 Memly: FSRS 6.0

 Memly uses FSRS (Free Spaced Repetition Scheduler) 6.0, the latest version of the open-source algorithm.
+Spaced repetition is the technique of reviewing material at gradually widening intervals so it sticks in long-term memory.
 FSRS 6.0 optimizes 21 parameters per individual, calculating review timing tailored to your unique forgetting curve.

 - Individually adaptive: Prediction accuracy improves as learning data accumulates, building a review schedule customized just for you